DTel-HQ/dtel/Customer Support Guide.md

-# Customer Support Guidebook
+# Customer Support Guide
-Welcome to the Customer Support guidebook.
+Welcome to the Customer Support guide.
 Commands that support members have access to are listed in this guidebook. **Your actions are recorded in #bot-log.**
 If you have any questions about commands that are **not** referenced here, you may ask about it in a staff channel on DTel's HQ.
 Staff commands should **only** be used in either the staff channel or in direct messaging with the bot.